 When you take a photo, you want nothing but for people to appreciate it.

-Implementing it to your photo shoots will help you achieve that.
+Implementing it in your photo shoots will help you achieve that.

 And when it comes to this rule, one thing should be top of mind; that is aligning perspective.